 Growing up in Niagara, you knew winter was just around the corner once you heard rumblings of the Winter Festival of Lights.
-It’s time to admit that the warm weather is gone until next year… and embrace Aura: Let it Glow, Niagara Parks’ presentation of the Winter Festival of Lights!
-This weekend marked the start of the festival’s 34th year as light displays are sprinkled throughout the 56km area of Niagara Parks and the surrounding tourist areas.
+Come the middle of November, it’s time to embrace old man winter as the festival’s light displays are sprinkled along the Niagara Parkway, Dufferin Islands and throughout Niagara Falls.

-Also to note, the Niagara Falls Illumination Board will be unveiling the enhanced Falls illumination system on December 1st!
-Proposed upgrades include more than twice the current lighting levels, programmable lighting capabilities and a broader colour spectrum!
-As well, given the technology improvements to be implemented, the newly enhanced lighting system will eliminate dark gaps while making it more energy efficient and reducing maintenance costs.
-More information on the event can be found on the Niagara Parks website.
+Also to note, the Horseshoe falls are looking brighter than ever!
+The Niagara Falls Illumination Board unveiled the enhanced Falls illumination system on December 1st, 2016!
+The upgrades included more than twice the previous lighting levels, programmable lighting capabilities and a broader colour spectrum.
+As well, the newly enhanced lighting system will eliminate dark gaps while making it more energy efficient while reducing maintenance costs.
+More information on the upgrades can be found on the Niagara Parks website.

 Grand View Winter Marketplace

 Enjoy the sights and sounds of the American Falls as you peruse the work of local artisans including handmade crafts, delectable treats and more.
 You’ll also find food trucks, games and workshops across the street for all to enjoy.
-Nov 19-20 & 25-27 only.
 Park at Falls Parking Lot for $5 and enjoy the free Winter Marketplace WEGO Shuttle from Table Rock Centre.

 Deck the Falls Walking Tour